vplesko/OrbLang/docs/references/reference_orb.md

 ---
 # {{ page.title }}

-These sections document special forms and certain other parts of the Orb programming langauge.
+These sections document special forms of the Orb programming langauge.